craftercms/docs/source/developers/developer-workflow/connecting-prod-cms-to-dev-workflow.rst

 Content Authoring and Publishing
 --------------------------------

-The first thing to grok in the process is how content is published to the Production delivery servers.
+The first thing to understand in the process is how content is published to the Production delivery servers.

 .. image:: /_static/images/developer/workflow/craftercms-CMS-Meets-DevOps-Sandbox-Published-768x470.jpg
       :alt: Developer Workflow - Authors work in Sandbox.
 Delivery nodes pull from Published